 Q. Is the biogas dangerous and can it explode?

 All types of cooking gas by it's very nature is flammable and will ignite when within certain concentration limits in air.
-The quantity of gas being stored in a MyGug bag is small and it is stored at atmospheric pressure with a maximum of 50 Litres of Biogas being stored at 23 mbar (in our pressurising unit).
+The quantity of gas being stored in a MyGug bag is small and it is stored at atmospheric pressure.
+It is only slightly pressurised (23mBar) when the gas pump is turned on.
 Gas in a gas cylinder can be over 10,000 times this pressure and because it is compressed holds a lot more gas (i.e. potential energy).
-Even though the possibility of any accident is extremely small with a MyGug we still take all standard gas safety precautions.
+Even though the possibility of any accident is extremely low with a MyGug we still take all standard gas safety precautions.

 Q. Can I use my gas hob with biogas.

 Yes, it is possible to use a standard gas hob with biogas.
 The existing gas jets would have to be made bigger however.
 We do recommend using one of our biogas stoves with our units however.